Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 The reconstruction computes the linear superposition of PSF-smeared source pixel images which best fits the observed image.
-This uses the matrix $f_{ij}$, which maps the $j$-th pixel of each lensed image to each source pixel $i$, giving a total of $J$ lensed image pixels and $I$ source pixels.
+This uses the mapping matrix $f_{ij}$, which maps the $j$-th pixel of each lensed image to each source pixel $i$, giving a total of $J$ lensed image pixels and $I$ source pixels.
 When constructing $f_{ij}$ we apply image-plane subgridding of degree $4 \times 4$, meaning that $16 \times J$ sub-pixels are fractionally mapped to source pixels with a weighting of $\frac{1}{16}$, removing aliasing effects \citep{Nightingale2015}.

-Each image sub-pixel is mapped to multiple source pixels weighted via natural neighbor or barycentric interpolation.
-Interpolation lessens the likelihood function stochasticity described in \citet{Etherington2022}.
+Each image sub-pixel is mapped to multiple Voronoi source pixels weighted via interpolation.
+We use Voronoi natural neighbor interpolation via Sibson's technique \citep{Sibson1981}.
+For every sub-pixel, $j$, the method considers a new polygon that adding this point to the Voronoi mesh computed from $M_i$ would create.
+The new polygon captures some of the area that was previously covered by its neighbors, which the method computes and uses to compute the interpolation weights in $f_{ij}$ as